matheusvnm/matheusvnm/README.md

 # Hi, I'm Matheus

 I'm a Software Engineer and Masters' student currently working on the High-Performance Computing (HPC) field.
 I'm also passionate about making creative software for automating people's daily routines.
-Some of the technologies I enjoy working with include Java, Python and C frameworks, and Cloud Computing Environments (AWS, and IBM Cloud).
+Some of the technologies I enjoy working with include Java, Python and C frameworks, and Cloud Computing Environments (AWS).

 ### Technologies & Tools 👨🏻‍💻